Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 - Cheese.
 Not all the cheeses are going to be high in sodium.
 Read the nutrition label to check those that are low in sodium.
 Generally, ricotta, goat cheese, or mozzarella are low in sodium.

 - Sour cream.
 Instead of sour cream, you can replace it with Greek yogurt.
-Not only is it going to be lower in sodium, but it’s going to be higher in protein.
+Not only will it be lower in sodium, but it will also be higher in protein.

 High Sodium Breads, Grains, & Cereals & Alternatives